Ishaan0132/Phantom-Ozonix/Guide.md

  - `tour` - Start a tournament
  - `tour start` - Force start a tornament
  - `tour end` - Force end a tornament
- - 'settour` - Schedules a tournament for the particular room
+ - `settour` - Schedules a tournament for the particular room
  - `canceltour` - Cancels the Scheduled tour

 Commands for leaderboards system